 Obagi Law attains historic win for woman sexually harassed by foreign state in New York, clarifying the way the FSIA is interpreted in employment law

 MANHATTAN, N.Y.
-(August 19, 2020) — The Southern District of New York issued a historic decision this week regarding foreign the lack of sovereign immunity to protect a foreign state that chooses U.S. law to control its employment contract with an American.
-When choosing U.S. law to govern its employment contract, U.S. automatically retain legal immunity, and can be subject to claims brought under those laws.
+(August 19, 2020) — The Southern District of New York issued a historic decision this week regarding diplomatic immunity and employment law in the United States: When a foreign sovereignty chooses U.S. law to govern its employment contract in the U.S., that foreign sovereignty does not automatically retain legal immunity and can be subject to claims brought under those laws.